Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/oop_design_challenge.md

 - You can achieve this by creating UML Class Diagrams.
 Here is a template on how to make them, [here](https://docs.google.com/presentation/d/1OQ4Q3KV3MIuR_K7IKnnaJ2jGHv8NOeGpMbMhnFwJkbo/edit#slide=id.p1).

 Presentation:
-- 5 - 10 min video presentation showing your project in action and touring your various classes.
+- 5 - 10 min video presentation that shows off your various classes.
 Recorded using Quick Time and uploaded to YouTube.

 ## Example Idea